-Directions and tutorial on how to complete this crochet pattern in six rounds.
-This crochet Christmas coaster pattern is a quick make.
-These make lovely holiday gifts.
+Make this free crochet pattern in under an hour.
+Directions and video tutorial on how to complete this crochet pattern in six rounds.
+This crochet Christmas coasters pattern is a quick make.
+These make lovely holiday gifts when made in the Christmas colors.
+However, make them in pastel yarn scraps and you have a perfect handmade for Easter or Valentines Day.

 *Post contains affiliate links*at no additional cost to you for more information please read the disclaimer on the About Us page.